Why Eating Buckwheat Is Really Smart

 In particular, the fibers provided by whole grains (buckwheat is considered a whole grain which has led to some confusion) are the most effective at fighting the formation of breast cancer.

 Women who were to eat at least 13g or more of whole grain fiber were found to have a reduced risk of around 41% compared to women who only ingested 4g or less.

-1 cup of buckwheat contains about 5g of fiber, making it an excellent choice to help fight breast cancer.
+1 cup of buckwheat contains about 5g of fiber, making it an excellent choice to help increase immunity.